redis/docs/content/operate/rc/resilient-apps.md

 Append-only files provide greater protection than snapshots at the cost of resources and recovery time.
 Although snapshot recovery is faster, the risk of data loss is higher, depending on the time between failure and the most recent snapshot.

-If you do not enable data persistence, your data will be lost when the database goes down.
-We recommend that you enable data persistence for all production databases.
+If you do not enable data persistence, your data may be lost if the database goes down.
+It is best practice to  enable data persistence for all production databases.
 You can turn on data persistence when you create or edit your database.

 ### Enable replication

 [Database replication]({{< relref "/operate/rc/databases/configuration/high-availability" >}}) allows for automatic failover and greater fault tolerance.
-It can prevent data loss in the event of a hardware or zone failure.
+Replication can prevent data loss in the event of a hardware or zone failure.

 Redis Cloud supports these replication settings:

 - **No replication**: You will have a single copy of your database in one zone.
 If anything happens to your database, your app will not be able to connect to it.
 - **Single-Zone**: Your database will have a primary dataset and a replica dataset located in the same cloud zone.
 If anything happens to the primary database, the replica takes over and becomes the new primary.
 Your app will connect to the new primary database automatically with the same endpoint.
 - **Multi-Zone** _(or Multi-AZ)_: The primary and its replicas are stored in different availability zones.
-This means that your database can remain online even if an entire availability zone becomes unavailable.
+This means that your app will connect to the new primary database zone automatically if an entire availability zone becomes unavailable.

 You can enable replication when you create your database.
 You can switch between no replication and single-zone replication after your create your database.
 However, you can't switch from no replication or single-zone replication to multi-zone replication.

-We recommend that you enable replication for any databases that need to be highly available.
+It is best practice to enable replication for any databases that need to be highly available.

 ### Create Active-Active database